airbytehq/airbyte/docs/integrations/sources/file.md

 ### Limitations

-* Note that for local filesystem, the file probably have to be stored somewhere in the `/tmp/airbyte_local` folder with the same limitations as the [CSV Destination](../destinations/local-csv.md).
-This may not be ideal as a Source and not well tested yet.
+* Note that for local filesystem, the file probably have to be stored somewhere in the `/tmp/airbyte_local` folder with the same limitations as the [CSV Destination](../destinations/local-csv.md) so the `URL` should also starts with `/local/`.
+This may not be ideal as a Source but will probably evolve later.

 * The JSON implementation needs to be tweaked in order to produce more complex catalog and is still in an experimental state: Simple JSON schemas should work at this point but may not be well handled when there are multiple layers of nesting.

 ## Getting started